ARTICLE I – NAME, MISSION STATEMENT, AND OBJECTIVES

 - (c) HNBA Regional President.
 The Hispanic National Bar Association President of the Region encompassing Colorado, if that person resides in the State of Colorado, shall serve as a Director.

 Section 8.
 Terms of Office.
-Each Officer, At-Large Director, and Appointed Director shall take and hold office for one calendar year commencing on January 1 of the year for which he or she is elected or appointed and ending on December 31 of such year; provided, however, that each Special Director shall serve as long as such person holds the requisite status.
+Each Officer, At-Large Director, and Appointed Director shall take and hold office for one calendar year commencing on October 1 of the year for which he or she is elected or appointed and ending on September 30 of the following year; provided, however, that each Special Director shall serve as long as such person holds the requisite status.

 Section 9.
 At-Large and Appointed Director Vacancies.
 If any At-Large Directorship becomes vacant, the Board shall elect a Regular Member in good standing to fill the office for the unexpired term.
 If an Appointed Directorship becomes vacant, the President shall appoint a Regular Member in good standing to fill the office for the unexpired term, subject to the selection of those Membership classes entitled to nominate their own representatives.